-Paramount+ has two plans main: Essential and Premium.
+Paramount Plus has two main plans: Essential and Premium.

 The Paramount+ Essential plan costs $5 a month or $50 a year and includes advertising in most of the on-demand movies and shows.
 The Premium plan costs $10 a month or $100 a year and gets rid of most advertising.